Frequently Asked Questions

 At what age should children start visiting the dentist in Sarasota?

-We recommend that children have their first dental visit by their first birthday or when their first tooth appears.
-Early visits help establish good oral hygiene habits and allow us to monitor their dental development.
+Children should have their first dental visit by their first birthday or when their first tooth erupts.
+Early appointments help establish good oral hygiene habits and allow us to monitor their dental growth and development from the start.

 My tooth doesn’t hurt.
 Should I still follow through with recommended treatment?